Thomas Foster (Canadian politician): Later years and legacy

 He was a great traveler and on one of his trips he was inspired by the Taj Mahal.
-In 1935 and 1936 he had a memorial temple constructed on a hill between Leaskdale and Uxbridge, Ontario, for his family at a cost of $200,000.
+In 1935 and 1936, he had a memorial temple constructed on a hill between Leaskdale and Uxbridge, Ontario, for his family at a cost of $200,000.
 The temple was designed by Foster with architects H.H.
 Madill and James H. Craig and inspired by Mughal architecture and Byzantine architecture.
+The Murdoch Mysteries episode "Murdoch and the Temple of Death" uses the temple, and also references the Hagia Sophia.

 He died at the age of 93 and is buried in the massive mausoleum on a hill north of town on Durham Regional Road 1 which includes the remains of Foster, his wife and daughter.
 Foster left $80,000 in funds to maintain the property in perpetuity but the trustees spent the principal and the funds had dried up by the 1990s, leaving the Town of Uxbridge to take over responsibility for the monument.
 In 2013, it was estimated that $1 million was needed to repair and restore the building, a controversial task given that the entire budget for the municipality was only $14 million.

 Among other things, Foster left $500,000 for cancer research, $100,000 for an annual picnic to be held at Exhibition Park for school children, and funds to feed wild birds in Toronto.
 Inspired by the Great Stork Derby, Mayor Foster also sponsored a contest to reward mothers for their skills at procreation.
 The prizes were $1,250 for first, $800 for second, and $450 for third.
 Four ten-years periods began and ended on his death date, and ran from 1945–55, 1948–58, 1951–61, and 1954-64.

 A bronze portrait medallion of Thomas Foster by Christian Corbet was publicly unveiled in 2009 and is permanently housed in the memorial.

 He was also a member of the Orange Order in Canada.